Axia-Tech/AXIA-wiki/docs/general/redenomination.md

 third of the total SOLAR in the network participated in the vote.
 The redenominaton proposal passed with 86% of the voters favoring a 100x factor increase (or two decimal places of precision loss).

-AXIASolar's redenomination then took place on 21 August, now known as Denomination Day, at block
+AXIACoin's redenomination then took place on 21 August, now known as Denomination Day, at block
 #1_248_328.

 ### What This Means for the Community